iamprim0rdial/Bug-Hunting-Resource/subdomain enumeration.md

 ### **1. All Subdomains**

 - **subfinder**
-  Enumerate subdomains and get all results:
+  Enumerate subdomains and get all results: use -dL (for domain.txt file [ file containing domains ])
   `subfinder -d example.com -all -recursive -o subdomain.txt`

 - **assetfinder**
   Retrieve a list of subdomains using Assetfinder: